 If you are concerned that someone you care about may be in crisis, there are simple actions that you can take to help.
 The 5 #BeThe1To steps are a step-by-step guide to helping someone that may be suicidal.
 Learn more about these steps here.
 Find the warning signs of suicide here.

 You can help accelerate research on CTE risk factors and pathways to effective treatments by enrolling in research studies.
-Research programs we support include the Brain Donation Registry and LEGEND study at the Boston University Alzheimer’s Disease and CTE Center, as well as the DIAGNOSE CTE Research Project.
+Research programs we support include the Brain Donation and Clinical Research Registry, as well as the DIAGNOSE CTE Research Project.
 Brain Donation Registry members will be invited to future research studies as they become available.

 Get good sleep.
 Your body needs a full night of rest every night to function at its best.
 Sleep disorders like sleep apnea can cause mental fogginess and headaches, and poor sleep can affect self-regulation and emotion.
 Be disciplined in your sleep habits, and, if necessary, seek professional help.